Gut bacteria have a crucial role in protecting against food allergies, according to recent research.

 She adds that the results “strongly suggest” that treatments that work by altering gut bacteria could help to reduce the “food allergy disease burden.”

-Allergic reactions happen when the immune system responds in an extreme way to foreign substances, or allergens, that usually cause no harm in most people.
+Allergic reactions happen when the immune system responds in an extreme way to

 Some common substances that produce allergic reactions include pollen and certain types of food.